• 25 Mar, 2026

 • Attach harness and begin pulling

 Movement was steady but slow.
 Five to eight hours of hauling each day, broken into timed intervals.
-Rest breaks had to be short because standing still in extreme cold drains heat rapidly.

-After the first week, small physical issues began appearing.
+After the first week small physical problems began appearing.
 Minor frostbite on exposed skin.
 Numbness in fingers.
 Shoulders sore from harness pressure.
-Feet constantly damp from condensation inside boots.

 None of it was dramatic.
 All of it accumulated.